In this post I’m going to show you how you can validate foreign keys in your request form objects by calling:

 Perfect!
 Exactly what we were after.
 But wait - there’s more!

 Wouldn’t it be annoying if we change our table name or primary key column name later on?
-Then we’d have to update these strings manually.
+Then we would have to update these strings manually.
 But we could always just access those values from an Eloquent instance instead:

 Hmmm.
 Although it works, I can’t handle this.
-It’s just to messy 😷
+It’s just to messy for me.

 Exists with Foreign Key, the Fluent Way